-We have examined the March 2011 version of the Manatee Key along with its enclosures and agree with its structure and content.
-Therefore, except as noted above, for all future applications reviewed with the March 2011 version of the Manatee Key in which the Corps reaches a "may affect, not likely to adversely affect" determination with respect to the manatee and/or its designated critical habitat, the Service hereby concurs with those determinations in accordance with 50 CFR 402.14(b)1.
-As such, the October 2008 version of the Manatee Key and its attachments, as well as other earlier versions of the Manatee Key, are no longer applicable.
+We have examined the April 2013 version of the Manatee Key and its enclosures and agree with its structure and content.
+Currently, the FWC does not require implementation of the signage component of the standard construction conditions for in-water work for the State's review of the permit application.
+However, the Corps and the Service will require applicants to implement the signage component of the standard construction conditions for any in-water work authorized by a Department of the Army permit.
+Therefore, except as noted above, for all future applications reviewed with the April 2013 version of the Manatee Key in which the Corps reaches a "may affect, not likely to adversely affect" determination with respect to the manatee and/or its designated critical habitat, the Service hereby concurs with those determinations in accordance with 50 CFR 402.14(b)1.
+As such, the March 2011 version of the Manatee Key and its associated maps, as well as other earlier versions of the Manatee Key, are no longer applicable.